SLASSCOM/slasscom-bootcamp-curriculum/computational-thinking/03-problem-solving.md

 ### Lecture content

-Discuss the 4 pillars of computational thinking through examples.
+Discuss the 4 pillars of computational thinking that helps in solving problems.
+Take problem examples in discussing how each of the below helps in solving those problems.

 - decomposition
 - pattern recognition